 Consistency in architectural character and high-quality design of its own time is crucial for new development in the Blue Hill District.
 A building should reflect the traditions of Chapel Hill while developing an updated aesthetic within the District.
-Franchise designs that are generic and standardized are discouraged.
-Each building should provide a pedestrian-friendly ground floor and an active street edge.
+Architecture should provide a pedestrian-friendly ground floor and active street edge.

-4.1 Innovative new designs that draw upon local and regional design traditions are preferred.
+4.1 Innovative new designs that draw upon regional design traditions are preferred.

-- Design a building to provide a sense of authenticity in its form and materials. - Maintain cohesiveness in new building designs, where materials, b. features, and building form all work together. - Standardized corporate architecture that does not reflect local traditions is discouraged.
+- a.
+Design a building to provide a sense of authenticity in its form and materials. - b.
+Maintain cohesiveness in new building designs, where materials, features, and building form all work together. - c.
+Standardized corporate architecture is discouraged.